An Overview of the Filipino Language

 No matter how hard the language is, Overpass wants to make it easy for you.

-Learn Polish Bubble Bath Game makes learning Polish easy by playing a game while you learn and enrich your vocabulary.
-The game is divided into 63 categories and contains over 600 Polish words and phrases.
-So whether you want to teach your kids Polish or are planning a trip to Poland, this language game is for you.
+Learn Filipino Bubble Bath Game makes learning Polish easy by playing a game while you learn and enrich your vocabulary.
+The game is divided into 63 categories and contains over 600 Filipino words and phrases.
+So whether you want to teach your kids Tagalog or are planning a trip to the Philippines, this language game is for you.